-As a settler of European descent, I am grateful for the opportunity to live and work on Treaty 1 territory, the ancestral lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, Dene Peoples and the homeland of the Red River Métis.
+As a descendant of European settlers, I am grateful for the opportunity to live and work on Treaty 1 territory, homeland of the Red River Métis and the ancestral lands of the Anishinaabeg, Ininew, Anishininew, Dakota Oyate, Denesuline.
 I recognize and have come to appreciate the importance of Indigenous peoples’ knowledge-sharing culture and tradition as protectors of the natural world.
-My water comes from Shoal Lake 40 First Nation.
+I acknowledge that my water comes from Shoal Lake 40 First Nation.

 BIOGRAPHY

-Tracy Peters is a Canadian multidisciplinary artist based in Winnipeg on Treaty 1 Territory.
-She uses photography, moving images, sculpture and installation to examine the entanglements of human, non-human and more-than-human processes in response to eroding landscapes, threatened environments, and the climate crisis.
-Peters has received grants from the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council, and has attended residencies which include a partnership between Void Gallery and The Social Studios and Gallery in Derry, Northern Ireland; the ArtCenter/South Florida-MAWA artist exchange program in Miami, Florida; the Plug In ICA Summer Institute in Winnipeg, Manitoba; the Independent Imaging Retreat (Film Farm) in Mount Forest, Ontario; ‘Earthed’ at The Banff Centre in Alberta, Canada; a virtual residency presented by AllArtNow (Sweden) in partnership with Jiser (Spain), MAWA and Platform Centre in Winnipeg, Manitoba; and a partnership between Residence Botkyrka and AllArtNow in Stockholm, SE.
-Her work has exhibited across Canada, in Europe and Australia.
+Tracy Peters is a Canadian multidisciplinary artist based on Treaty 1 Territory in Winnipeg.
+She uses photography, moving images, sculpture and installation to examine the entanglements of human and more-than-human processes in response to eroding landscapes, threatened environments, and the climate crisis.
+Peters has received grants from the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council, and has attended national and international artist residencies.
+Her work has exhibited across Canada, in Europe and Australia, and has been written about in art publications including Border Crossings and Peripheral Review.

 ARTIST STATEMENT